sbland/python_for_modellers_guides/setup_python_environment.md

 Instructions for running the model should generally be inside a README.md file at the root of the repository.

 To run a python file type `python <FILENAME>`

+ # Troubleshooting python install

+If you have installed the version and it is not showing up check the below steps.

+1. Check if Python is installed but not available in the command line.
+Check the following directories to see if Python is installed.
+You can either do this from a file browser or by typing `ls "<PATH_TO_DIRECTORY>"` (Note the use of speech marks around the path):

+ - `C:\Users\<YOUR_USER_NAME>\AppData\Local\Programs\Python\`
+ - `C:\Program Files`

+ - If the required version of Python is listed got to `Edit environment variables for your account` by typing this into the windows search.
+ - Go to the path variable in the user variables list then click `Edit...`.
+Make sure that the path to your python install is in this list.
+ - If it is not in the list use `New` to add it.
+Also add `<python path>/Scripts` to add the associated scripts.